AdditiveProject/Printing101/README.md

 Printing101
 ===========

 The curriculum for the initial 3D printing lesson "Printing 101" provided by The Additive Project.
 The formatted PDF and all associated media for this project can be found at www.theadditiveproject.org/projects/.
+Videos can also be found on YouTube (https://www.youtube.com/playlist?list=PLaO-nszALGbcET3pa31VYlK1gDH2eGWtx).

 For more information please visit www.theadditiveproject.org.